Counties Impacted

 Environmental Impact Statement

 The alternative corridors were evaluated based on public input, engineering, right-of-way requirements, environmental impacts, cultural resources, and construction costs.
-The EIS also considered leaving the existing corridor as is; however, that would not address the need to improve safety.
+The EIS also considered leaving the existing corridor as is; however, that would not address the purpose and need of the study.

 More information: https://www.modot.org/projects/us-route-63-environmental-impact-study-osage-maries-and-phelps-counties